In the first part, you have the option to vote “yes” or “no” to the question of whether to remove the Governor from office.

 You may use a business address or a P.O.
 Box as a mailing address

-to receive voter information materials.
+to receive voter information materials and ballots.

 I registered at a Department of Motor Vehicles (DMV) office.
 Why